 the Calgary Humane Society in 2014, and a Pomsky named Echo.
 Sara is currently

-living in Calgary with her husband and son.
+living in Calgary with her husband and 2 sons.

 Shae-Lyn joined our team after completing her practicum with us for her VOA program.
 While she is from Calgary, she likes to spend any free-time she has during the summer helping at her aunt’s cattle and equine ranch in Caroline.
-She herself has 3 pets; her Pomeranian Keeta, and 2 cats named Cuddles and Rainbow.
+She herself has 3 pets; her Pomeranian Keeta, and cat named Rainbow.

 Before joining our team in the fall of 2010, Trish was a hairstylist for 14 years.
 As a part-time staff member, she founded her own pet services company called Sweett Babies Pet Care in 2010.
 Trish has worked in other veterinary clinics, holding roles in reception and as a technician’s assistant.
 For the past two years, Trish has also worked at the Calgary Humane Society, helping with animal in-takes and adoptions.

 Trish has two cats of her own, which are her “Sweett babies.”
 In her spare time, Trish also photographs wildlife and any other subject that strikes her fancy.
 So, many of the pets she looks after are also featured in her photography.